 How to get the deals.
 The Importance of being first

 If you are ready to book deals, or your on our email newsletter and wondering why you’re having trouble getting the hotels, please remember these are often limited time offers.
 The best deals and tricks often sell out or get pulled within an hour or less.
 There is not usually time to do much besides look at dates and buy.
 Your best chance is to set up a real time notification system that gives you a push notification, such as a message popping up on your phone, a text, etc. A lot of people rely on a passive notification where they have to refresh a website or choose to check their email.
 This puts you at a huge disadvantage.
-How to get real time push notifications from Gmail for emails only from specific senders How to get real time push notifications on twitter
+Get real time push notifications on your phone by sending an SMS to 40404 with the text: follow @ExtremeHotDeal Get real time push notifications from Gmail for emails only from specific senders

 Is the Deal Really Gone?